 Since we want to crawl for many items we will use the FindItem Operation.
 Following this link you’ll get a complete overview how the request will look like.
 In common every operation that can be used with Exchange Web Service is really well documented!

-We just need to make some modifications to this example – we want to read all properties in the calendar for example, we do want to connect to another mailbox and we do want to use a certain time span not the whole calendar.
-So the soap request would look like this (changes marked bold):
+We use this basic example and make some modifications – we want to read all properties in the calendar for example, we do want to connect to another mailbox and we do want to use a certain time span not the whole calendar.
+So the final soap request would look like the one in CalendarItemsFromAnotherUserEWSSoapRequest.xml.

 Documentation for functions, methods and properties used in this post: